MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableScriptScanning

 Specifies whether to disable the scanning of scripts during malware scans.
+Valid values are:

-If you specify a value of $False or do not specify a value, Windows Defender does not scan scripts.
+- $true: Windows Defender doesn't scan scripts.
+- $false: Windows Defender scans scripts.
+This is the default value.

 ```yaml
 Type: Boolean